jcorporation/myMPD/README.md

 ------------------
  - cmake 2.6
  - libasan3: for debug builds only
- - Java, Perl: to minify files
+ - Java: to minify files
+ - Perl: to create i18n.json

 Unix Build Instructions
 -----------------------